1929 Chatham Cup

 The 1929 Chatham Cup was the seventh annual nationwide knockout football competition in New Zealand.

 The competition was run on a regional basis, with six regional associations (Auckland, Wellington, Poverty Bay, Manawatu, Canterbury, and Otago) each holding separate qualifying rounds.

 Electric Soccer

 Blandford Park held Auckland's first Chatham Cup match under electric lighting in 1929.
 The first round fixture between Auckland Thistle and YMCA (Auckland) in extra time, was completed under floodlighting.
 On 12 June, in a second round fixture, Northcote were scheduled for an evening kick off against Thistle at Blandford Park at 7:30pm, though due to bad weather the match was rescheduled to take place on 19 June, and again was postponed due to the weather.

 On 26 June the match was again postponed due to the state of Blandford Park.
 Finally on the evening of 3 July the match took place, with Thistle defeating Northcote 3–2.

+After the succession of postponements the Auckland FA petitioned the NZ council for an extension to their qualification scheduling.
+After being given the date of the 27th of July for the North Auckland FA decider, the Auckland FA then put the question to the remaining five clubs who decided through committee that Tramways should be awarded the position of Auckland contender.